an-sh/chat-service/README.md

 [online](https://an-sh.github.io/chat-service/0.9/).

-## Debugging
+### Debugging

-Under normal circumstances all errors that are returned to a service user (via request replies, `loginConfirmed` or `loginRejected` messages) should be instances of `ChatServiceError`.
-All other errors indicate a bug or a failure in a service infrastructure.
+Under normal circumstances all errors that are returned to a service user (via request replies, `loginConfirmed` or `loginRejected` messages) are instances of `ChatServiceError`.
+All other errors indicate a program bug or a failure in a service infrastructure.
 To enable debug logging of such errors use `export NODE_DEBUG=ChatService`.
 The library is using bluebird `^3.0.0` promises implementation, so to enable long stack traces use `export BLUEBIRD_DEBUG=1`.
-It is highly recommended to use promise versions of APIs for hooks.
+It is highly recommended to use promise versions of APIs for hooks and `ChatServiceError` subclasses for hook errors.

-## Bug reporting
+## Contribute

 If you encounter a bug in this package, please submit a bug report to github repo [issues](https://github.com/an-sh/chat-service/issues).

+PRs are also accepted.

 ## License